 Quin is served by Clare Bus with a weekday service on the Feakle to Ennis route.
+Quin is served by TFI Local Link Limerick Clare with three services.
+These include the C1 Scarriff to Ennis on a Saturday, the C3 Ennis to O'Callaghan's Mills (Monday to Friday) and the C9 Feakle-Kilkishen-Quin-Ennis on Thursdays.
 This service provides a valuable alternative to the private car for local residents and encourages a modal shift to a more sustainable transport option.